Admission to the University

 Doctor in Medicine Program

-For the Medical Education Program, PHSU accepts transfer students from LCME accredited medical schools or from any medical school recognized in the International Medical Education Directory.
-The following requirements for transfer also apply for the Medical Education Program:
+For the Medical Education Program, PHSU accepts transfer students from LCME accredited medical schools.
+The following requirements for transfer also apply for the Medical Education

-- Transfer students may only be accepted in the second pre-clinical (basic science) year or the first clinical year.
+- Transfer students may only be accepted in the second pre-clerkship year or the first clerkship year.

 - Transfer students’ prior coursework and achievements must be comparable to the ones of the medical students in the class they will join.